fbpx

 Big Bend National Park

 Big Bend National Park in West Texas is a hiker’s paradise, especially in winter.
 The park’s dramatic landscapes include the Chisos Mountains, expansive desert terrain, rugged canyons, and the stunning Santa Elena Canyon.
-The cooler winter temperatures make it ideal for tackling challenging trails like the South Rim Trail, which offers breathtaking views and over 300 bird species of the Chihuahuan Desert.
+The cooler winter temperatures make it ideal for tackling challenging trails like the South Rim Trail.

 After a mile of the hike, there’s a steep climb through the forests leading to breathtaking vistas on the ridge.
 Big Bend Ranch State Park hiking trails are mostly primitive and have limited signage.
 Experienced hikers can explore off-trail, but using a map is highly recommended.